Wildlife Tracking Intensive

 The Wildlife Tracking Intensive provides in-depth training in the art and science of wildlife tracking for both beginner and advanced students.
 Visiting a broad range of habitats, including the temperate rainforest, coastal dunes, riparian areas, deep forests, high mountains, and high deserts, participants have the opportunity to study and track a great variety of wildlife species.

-Facilitated by highly experienced trackers, the Wildlife Tracking Intensive meets for nine field-based weekends between September and May and utilizes many of the best tracking locations in the Pacific Northwest as our classroom.
+Facilitated by highly experienced trackers, the Wildlife Tracking Intensive meets for ten field-based weekends between September and June and utilizes many of the best tracking locations in the Pacific Northwest as our classroom.
 Small class size allows us to develop a strong sense of community and camaraderie, and accelerates the learning process.

 What’s Covered?